 Luckily, during our last trip in Amsterdam we were able to get a little seed! 🙂

 (check out the trip on our insta account)

 Alright, enough said, here’s some pics of the germination process of this little one

 Seed Germinating – A humid and dark environment

 Just like for the cuttings, we’ve made a full how-to article detailing the best ways to germinate your seeds, if you want to know more on that check it out over here

-We set th little one set in a humid paper towel between two bowls.
-At first it was wayyyy to humid in there, so we left a little crack between the bowls in order to let some humidity out.
+We set the little one in a humid paper towel between two bowls.
+At first it was wayyyy too humid in there, so we left a little crack between the bowls in order to let some humidity out.